bigpresh/dotfiles/tool-stack/README.md

 ### ripgrep

-Another code search tool, like ack but claims to be faster and can also do search & replace.
-I still tend to reach for ack by muscle-memory, but I'm trying out ripgrep too.
-Can use PCRE, and can use threads to parallelise searches, useful on multi-core boxes.
+Another code search tool, like ack but claims to be faster - in particular because it can use threads to parallelise searches, useful on multi-core boxes.

+I still tend to reach for `ack` by muscle-memory, but I'm trying out ripgrep too and it's doing well so far.

 Used to be in Ubuntu repos as `ripgrep` but it looks like it's now been dropped in favour of a Snap package, so grab the .deb from the